mui/material-ui/docs/data/base/components/form-control/form-control.md

 The demo below shows how to integrate this hook with its component counterpart:

-- `CustomInput` is a wrapper around a native HTML `<input>` that adds Unstyled Form Control integration.
+- `CustomInput` is a wrapper around a native HTML `<input>` that adds Form Control integration.
 - `ControlStateDisplay` reads the state of the form control and displays it as text.

 {{"demo": "UseFormControl.js", "defaultCodeOpen": false}}

-Note that even though Unstyled Form Control supports both controlled and uncontrolled-style APIs (i.e. it accepts `value` and `defaultValue` props), `useFormControlUnstyledContext` returns only the controlled `value`.
+Note that even though Form Control supports both controlled and uncontrolled-style APIs (i.e. it accepts `value` and `defaultValue` props), `useFormControlUnstyledContext` returns only the controlled `value`.
 This way, you don't have to implement both in your custom input—Unstyled Form Control does this for you.